ai-studio-ucla-WiDS-team-26/ai-studio-WiDS-datathon-2025/README.md

 **WiDS challenge:**

-1. Brain Activity and ADHD: Our findings suggest that there are distinct brain activity patterns associated with ADHD.
+1. **Brain Activity and ADHD**: Our findings suggest that there are distinct brain activity patterns associated with ADHD.
 These patterns were observed differently between sexes, with females showing less obvious symptoms, highlighting the importance of early and accurate diagnosis.

-2. Contribution to ADHD Research and Clinical Care: The model's ability to identify these patterns can help researchers and clinicians design more effective treatments for ADHD.
+2. **Contribution to ADHD Research and Clinical Care**: The model's ability to identify these patterns can help researchers and clinicians design more effective treatments for ADHD.
 Moreover, identifying underdiagnosed ADHD in females may help address the current gender disparity in ADHD diagnoses.

 ---

 ## **🚀 Next Steps & Future Improvements**

-### Model Limitations:
+### 1. Model Limitations:

-Sex prediction was the most challenging aspect of the model, likely due to data imbalance and the subtle differences in brain activity between males and females.
-Future iterations could benefit from more balanced datasets or advanced deep learning approaches.
+* The **Sex prediction model** performed below expectations.
+This may be due to data imbalance and the subtle differences between male and female brain activity in ADHD.

-### Improvements:
+* More advanced models, such as **deep learning techniques**, could potentially improve sex prediction accuracy by capturing more complex relationships within the data.

-* Incorporating additional features such as genetic data or more granular psychological assessments could enhance the model’s performance.
+### 2. Improvements:

-* Exploring advanced models like deep neural networks for fMRI data could potentially uncover more complex patterns that traditional models like Random Forests might miss.
+Exploring advanced models like deep neural networks for fMRI data could potentially uncover more complex patterns that traditional models like Random Forests might miss.

-### Future Directions:
+### 3. Future Directions:

-Fairness and Bias Mitigation: Future work could focus on reducing bias further by ensuring the model performs equally well across different demographic groups.
+Exploring the use of more advanced neural networks and techniques for handling class imbalance would be beneficial in refining the model further.

 ---